ayo-adeboyejo/aws-terraform/aws-s3-cloudfront-webhosting-terraform/README.md

 S3 doesn't infer `content_type` from file extensions — if you upload `index.html` without setting `content_type = "text/html"`, browsers receive it as `application/octet-stream` and prompt a download instead of rendering the page.
 The `lookup()` function maps each file's extension to the correct MIME type, with `application/octet-stream` as the fallback for unrecognised types.
 The extension is extracted using `split(".", each.value)` and taking the last element — handling files with multiple dots in their names correctly.

-### Route 53 hosted zone created by Terraform — not a data lookup
-Unlike many Terraform patterns where you look up an existing hosted zone with a `data` block, this config creates the hosted zone as a `resource`.
-This means the zone is managed by Terraform and will be destroyed on `terraform destroy`.
-The implication is that NS records at your registrar must be updated after the first apply, and re-checked if the infrastructure is ever torn down and redeployed — a new hosted zone gets new nameservers.

-### CloudFront is eventually consistent
-After `terraform apply` completes, CloudFront distributions take several minutes to fully deploy across all edge locations.
-The `terraform apply` will finish before the distribution is globally active.
-Testing immediately after apply may return errors — wait 5–10 minutes before testing the live URL.

 ---

 ## References